 Naturally, one of the main things you’ll want to include in your dog’s crate is good bedding.
 If you want your dog to view their crate as a secure, comfortable place where they can relax at the end of the day and where they can retreat if they are overstimulated, they need to be comfy when they lie down.

 A simple towel or pillow just won’t do the trick.
 Dogs need something plush, squishable, and overall comforting.
-That’s why we created Snooz: the absolute best in comfort and class for your furry friend!
+That’s why we created Snooz: the absolute best in comfort, safety, and class for your furry friend!

 What’s the Ideal Dog Bedding?